 With context:

 Format specification tells the model how to structure its output.
-In production, this matters a lot because you often need to parse the model's response programmatically.
+In production, this is not cosmetic.
+Downstream code, UI components, validators, and analytics often depend on the response shape.

-Without the format specification, the model might give you a paragraph of prose.
-With it, you get a structured response you can present directly in a UI or parse into sections.
+Without the format specification, the model might return one long paragraph.
+With it, you get a response that is easier to show in a UI or split into sections.

 A prompt that uses all five components together:

-The user prompt contains the specific request.
+The user prompt contains the specific request and request-specific data.
 It changes with every interaction.

 A practical way to think about it:

-For applications with long conversations, a lengthy system prompt becomes expensive.
-If your system prompt is 500 tokens and you make 20 turns in a conversation, that is 10,000 tokens just for system prompt repetition.
-Worth thinking about when designing production systems.
+For long conversations, a lengthy system prompt becomes expensive.
+If your system prompt is 500 tokens and you make 20 stateless turns, that is 10,000 input tokens just for repeated policy text.
+Keep system prompts clear, stable, and as short as the job allows.

 The same task at five levels of specificity shows how this plays out.